robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

     "title" :"Project reception by french DH community", "type" : "iframe",
     "url" : "http://books.openedition.org/editionsmsh/2203",
-    "comment" : "The debate centered essentially on the a priori contribution and moderation protocol [...], bringing the question of openness and closeness of the contributive platform.
+    "quote" : "The debate centered essentially on the a priori contribution and moderation protocol [...], bringing the question of openness and closeness of the contributive platform.
 Some people pointed out the paradox of the principle of a collective inquiry envisaging an a priori moderation process. [...]
-Other mentionned what they perceived as a non reciprocity in the relation between the author (even qualified by one of the participants as a 'ghost') and contributors [...]"
+Other mentionned what they perceived as a non reciprocity in the relation between the author (even qualified by one of the participants as a 'ghost') and contributors [...]", "caption" : "Report on a session of THATCamp Saint-Malo event in which the AIME project was presented just after the release of the contribution functionalities.
+October 2014."
 }
 ```